Anxiety in Iraq Follows Announced US Withdrawal

 The future drawdown of American forces in Iraq has led to a small amount of media coverage. “Ṣadrists” (those backing Muqtada al-Sadr, an Iraqi Shia leader) are ecstatic.
 Al Jazeera reports that al-Ṣadr has called for suspending attacks against America’s troops, saying that they’ll only resume the violence if the country does not leave on schedule.

-On the other side, the Kurdish community wants the US military to stay, as Masoud Barzani, leader of the Kurdish provinces in Iraq, requested in order to guard against a potential increase in sectarian violence.
+On the other side, the Kurdish community wants the American military to stay, as Masoud Barzani, leader of the Kurdish provinces in Iraq, requested in order to guard against a potential increase in sectarian violence.

 US Chief of Staff and Army General Ray Odierno feels that leaving a large amount of troops behind might incite more problems, including continued allegations of occupation against the United States.
 He told CNN that “there comes a time” when a formidable American troop presence in Iraq “becomes counterproductive.”
 He has not come out in favor of even leaving 3- to 5,000 behind, an option that is reportedly being considered by the Obama Administration.

 The most newsworthy development on the heels of the drawdown, however, appears to be the death of radio talk show host Hadi al-Mahdi.
 Being detained and beaten for criticizing the Iraqi government didn’t stop al-Mahdi from preparing for a protest scheduled in Baghdad’s Tahrir Square last Friday.
 In the preceding days, he posted comments on his Facebook page about threats along with warnings that someone might try to kill him.
 On Thursday, he was found dead in his home, shot twice in the head.